jongeoand/poker-engine/README.md

 ## Non-goals

 This project is not attempting to compute Nash equilibria, replace solver software, or provide precomputed strategy charts.
-The focus is on understanding structure: why certain strategies apply, how ranges interact, where equity shifts occur.

 ---